 We provide treatment for back pain, neck pain and shoulder pain in Southend-on-Sea, Essex at The Body Matters.
 Treatment for these is available from our clinic based in Leigh-on-Sea, in Southend-on-Sea, Essex.
 We also offer telephone & online support and remote consultations.
+Call us on 01702 714968 for more information.

 These regions of the body are probably the most common pain presentations we see in the clinic, therefore they have become quite a speciality for the therapists at The Body Matters.

 Anyone can develop back, neck or shoulder pain.
-There is a broad range of medical reasons to experience pain in the back neck or shoulder as well as an even broader range of lifestyle factors that could be contributing to the overall suffering.
+There is a broad range of medical reasons to experience pain in the back, neck or shoulder, as well as an even broader range of lifestyle factors that could be contributing to the overall suffering.

 Most back pain, neck pain and shoulder pain will manifest as a result of straining a muscle or ligament caused by heavy lifting and overexertion, awkward movement and incorrect posture or a sports injury.
 However, these types of pain can also be caused by an underlying health condition such as arthritis, musculoskeletal irregularities or osteoporosis.